 - Cracks on windshield

 If you spot any of these indicators, it’s best to schedule it for a service session.
-Doing so will save you from a dangerous accident on the project site.
-You can ensure worker safety by establishing such red flag signals for all your construction materials, tools, and machinery.
+Doing so will save you from a dangerous accident on the project site and improve your project management.
+You can ensure worker safety by establishing such red flag signals for all your construction site materials, tools, and machinery.

 Set up service vendors